MDSUWasi/Universe-Data-Booklet/README.md

 Configure Environment:

-Create a .env file in the root directory (if missing) and add your NASA API key (optional, defaults to DEMO_KEY):
+Create a .env file in the root directory (if missing) and add your API key:

-SERVER_PORT=8080
+SERVER_PORT=8081

 NASA_API_KEY=YOUR_NASA_API_KEY_HERE

 DEBUG_MODE=false